When is the next green and amber list update announcement?

 What are the rules for amber list countries?

-All arrivals from amber territories must quarantine for 10 days on entry to the UK and take three Covid tests in total: one pre-departure and two post-arrival PCRs, unless they are fully vaccinated by the NHS.
+All unvaccinated adult arrivals from amber territories must quarantine for 10 days on entry to the UK and take three Covid tests in total: one pre-departure and two post-arrival PCRs.

-On 19 July, all double-jabbed Britons and accompanying under-18s became able to swerve quarantine from amber territories and follow “green” rules instead: a pre-departure test, and a day two PCR.
+All travellers double-jabbed in the UK, US or EU and accompanying under-18s are able to swerve quarantine from amber territories and follow “green” rules instead: a pre-departure test, and a day two PCR.

 All arrivals must be 14 days clear of their second jab to qualify for the quarantine exemption.